-- Number of seminars, workshops, on-site consultations, and special programs completed in transportation/warehousing industry - Loss time injury and illness rate in the transportation and warehousing industry
+- Number of seminars, workshops, on-site consultations, and special programs completed in healthcare - Lost time injury and illness rate in the healthcare industry

-OIS, Alaska State Workers' Compensation Data, and Alaska State Department of Labor and Workforce Development employment data
+OIS, Alaska State Workers' Compensation Data, and Alaska State Department of Labor and Workforce Development employment data.

-- FY2009-2013 average transportation/warehousing industry loss time injury illness rate was 1.32 per 100 employees. - FY2017 target goal is 1.21 per 100 employees, a decrease of 0.11 from base per 100 employees (2% FY14 + 2% FY15 + 2% FY16 + 2% FY17 + 2% FY18 = 10% decrease)
+- FY 2012-2016 average healthcare industry lost time injury and illness rate was 1.34 per 100 employees. - FY 2020 target goal is 1.29 per 100 employees, a decrease of 4% or 0.05 from base per 100 employees.

-The target goal incorporates the 2% reduction required for each year of the FY14-18 AKOSH Strategic Plan resulting in a cumulative decrease of 0.13 per 100 employees for the 5-year period of the strategic plan.
+The target goal incorporates the 4% reduction required for each year of the FY 19-23 AKOSH Strategic Plan resulting in a cumulative decrease of 0.13 per 100 employees for the 5-year period of the strategic plan.

-Reduce the number of worker injuries and illnesses in the seafood processing industry by focusing compliance, consultation and outreach efforts on the causes of "falling," "caught-in or between," and "pinch-point" (including amputation) incidents by at least 10% from FY 2014 through FY 2018.
+Reduce the number of worker injuries and illnesses in the seafood processing industry by focusing compliance, consultation and outreach efforts on the causes of "falling," "caught-in or -between," and "pinch-point" (including amputation) incidents by at least 10% over the course of the strategic plan.